k-seth/ClanRecruitingBot/README.md

    * This is specific to your account and should not be shared
 3. An app with a bot in your Discord server
    * You can follow these steps if needed: https://www.digitaltrends.com/gaming/how-to-make-a-discord-bot/
-   * The bot should have read message and send messages permissions
+   * The bot needs to have have read message and send messages permissions
 4. In config_template.txt, change the value of "application_id" to your Wargaming developer id, and the value of "token" to your Discord bot token.
 Quotations are required around both

 ### Configurables

 This section outlines how to use the config_template.txt file to get the most out of the application.
-REQUIRED fields are ones you must edit, OPTIONAL are if you wish to personalize your app, such as add new clans or change servers
+REQUIRED fields are ones you must edit, OPTIONAL are if you wish to personalize your app, such as adding new clans or changing servers

 1. "application_id": "Your App ID"
    * REQUIRED.
 How you access the Wargaming API